...Highlights: shark action, manta rays, turtles, schooling fish & big pelagics, great macro life/ marine diversity...

 The mantas can be up to 4 metres wide, from wing tip to wing tip, and many arrive with their long-term allies - golden trevallies and remoras - with the larger mantas sometimes having attendant cobias.
 Most manta rays worldwide have dark upper sides and white lower sides.
 But one quite novel feature of the Raja Ampat mantas is that some of them are completely black.
-They are relatively unperturbed by divers watching in close attendance, and will often perform 'loop-the-loops' for patient viewers.
+They are relatively unperturbed by scuba divers watching in close attendance, and will often perform 'loop-the-loops' for patient viewers.

 Almost ignored by most visitors to this reef is the school of 30 or so bumphead parrotfish that graze on the reef slopes at around 20 metres.
 They must be quite relieved not to be the centre of attention here, as would be the occasional turtle that visits the reef.

-As the cleaning station is located only 6 metres deep in the water and 5 hours cruising distance from the port of Sorong, it is an ideal place to visit on the last day of a Raja Ampat liveaboard trip, as the shallow profile of the dive makes flying after diving less of a risk.
+As the cleaning station is located only 6 metres deep in the water and 5 hours cruising distance from the port of Sorong, it is an ideal place to visit on the last day of a Raja Ampat liveaboard trip, as the shallow profile of the dive makes flying afterwards less of a risk.

 Firstly you will work your way along a wall which features much of what makes Raja Ampat special.
 Gorgonians, barrel sponges, dendronephtya soft corals and various forms of acropora all compete for space of this colourful seascape.
 Be sure to inspect the sea whips here as you may be able to spot small commensal shrimps attached to them, camouflaged in an identical green to that of their hosts.